The Fetentaa Camp

 As with all camps in Ghana, the Fetentaa Camp is managed by the National Disaster Management Organization (NADMO) staff seconded to the Ghana Refugee Board.
-UNHCR Implementing Partners such as the Christian Council of Ghana (CCG), the Assemblies of God Relief and Development Services, (AGREDS) as well as the National Catholic Secretariat (NCS) all have their presence on the camp.

 The Camp is 1 kilometer away from the Fetentaa Township.
 Administratively, Fetentaa falls under the Berekum Municipality and it is found between the Berekum and Drobo townships.